nicoderr/TicketMaster/README.md

 1. Progrmamming Language: Python versions 3.x versions
 2. Database: MySQL Server
 3. Libraries:
-    - mysql-connector-python (interaction with database)
+    - mysql-connector-python (connecting to the MySQL database)
     - tkinter (this comes pre-installed with python for GUI)

 ##### Setup #####